-LIVE Garden Report: Celtics vs Raptors Postgame Show - CLNS Media
+Celtics Scrape Out 106-104 Win in Toronto - CLNS Media

 The Celtics hit the road as they take on the Toronto Raptors.
+The team was without star and MVP candidate Jayson Tatum, and during their grueling matchup, both Marcus Smart and Robert Williams left the game by halftime due to injuries.
+With Payton Pritchard, Malcolm Brogdon and Grant Williams stepping up, the Celtics pulled off a 106-104 win to extend their win streak to nine straight, their longest win streak of the season.

 Join The Garden Report Postgame Show with A. Sherrod Blakely, Bobby Manning, Josue Pavon, Jimmy Toscano and host John Zannis as we break it all down.

 We’re on DISCORD!
 You should join too to stay in touch with the guys, get alerted on special announcements, participate in giveaways and tons of other cool stuff! → https://discord.gg/xTdFj6xFHs